 It’s pretty simple to make because it’s simply coated in panko bread crumbs and fried in a bit of oil.

-Overhead shot of Pork Katsu on a square blue and white striped plate with white rice.
+Sliced pork Katsu on a square blue and white plate with rice and two stainless steel chopsticks.

 Similar to this Parmesan Crusted Chicken we love so much, this easy pan fried pork chop is a go-to when weeknights are busy and dinner time is limited.